SystemDylan/terraform-aws/README.md

 # Terraform AWS

 A collection of Terraform templates for deploying various AWS resources.
+Python and Shell scripting are used for environment management where Terraform cannot.

 This repository contains Terraform configuration examples for: